endgameviable/endgameviable-nextjs/README.md

 So you have to create an AWS Amplify app manually in the console.

-Apparently you also have to create an Amplify service account manually in the Console.
-I tried to get it to use an account made in a CloudFormation template but it wouldn't ever let me select it.
+Set the Amplify service account to the one created in the backend stack.
+It has permissions to all the right resources.

 ### Build Settings